inv4fee2020/pli_node_conf/README.md

 - remove the postgres user & group
 - delete all plugin installaton folders under the users $HOME folder

 ---
 ---

+## base_sys_setup.sh

+You can reveiw the 'sample.vars' file for the full list of VARIABLES.

+---

+This script performs os level commands as follows;
+1. Apply ubuntu updates
+2. Install misc. services & apps e.g. UFW, Curl, Git, locate
+3. New Local Admin user & group (Choice of interactive user input OR hardcode in VARS definition)
+4. SSH keys for the above
+5. Applies UFW firewall minimum configuration & starts/enables service
+6. Modifies UFW firewall logging to use only the ufw.log file
+7. Modify SSH service to use alternate service port, update UFW & restart SSH

+---
+---

 ## Testing